 Don't skimp on bulbs.
 The money you spend on light bulbs is probably only 5-10% of the total cost of lighting.
 The other 90-95% is the cost of electricity to run those bulbs.
-Look for more efficient rather than cheaper light bulbs.
-CFL and LED bulbs are smart choices.
+Look for more efficient light bulbs rather than cheaper ones.

 Light colored walls and surfaces reflect light while dark colors absorb light.
 The same light fixture in two different rooms will provide different levels of light on a reading surface.
 Consider this when choosing paint colors for a room.

 Shades matter.
 Translucent lamp shades provide more light to a room than solid colored shades.

 When unplugging lamps or lights, always pull on the plug and not the cord.
 Over time, pulling on the cord will damage the wiring inside and create a hazard.

 Keep lights off during the day.
 Use daylight whenever possible, rather than turning on overhead lighting.